 - Chop saw

 One thing you’re going to love about this tutorial is the multitude of pictures that will always let you know whether or not you are on the right path to getting this installed.

 You’re going to learn why you should apply the chair rail first, how to properly caulk for wainscoting purposes, and even show you that it’s possible to install wainscoting up the stairs.

-When you add a little something special to your wall but don’t want to invest in wood paneling, projects like these will show you how to create a more interesting visual impact with your walls.
+Board and batten style wainscoting offers that little extra something to your wall but don’t want to invest in wood paneling, projects like these will show you how to create a more interesting visual impact with your walls.

 This tutorial will teach you how to make an X-shaped wooden trim and make your walls a little less boring.

 - Nail gun

 - White paint

 - Dark blue paint